ErinFlyingSkyRocket/DjOpenKB/documentations/FULL_FEATURE_DOCUMENTATION.md

 ### 10.1 Article Listing and Search

 The main website allows users to browse and search published articles.
-Draft, pending, and failed articles are not publicly visible unless the current user owns the article or has admin permission.
+Draft, pending, pending failed, and unapproved pending-update content are not publicly visible unless the current user owns the article or has admin permission.

+Search bars on the home and article pages can show a title-only dropdown of possible published article matches while the user types.
+The dropdown displays clickable article titles only, while the normal search button and Enter key still perform a full article search.

 ### 10.2 View Counts